TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/config-doesnot-match-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for providing us with your on-premise device configuration.
-We’ve reviewed your configuration and determined it does not meet the configuration standards that Microsoft has published for on-premise VPN devices that connect to Azure VPN Gateway.
+We've reviewed your configuration and determined it does not meet the configuration standards that Microsoft has published for on-premise VPN devices that connect to Azure VPN Gateway.
 Please review the configuration standards Microsoft has published, correct any variations and attempt to establish a VPN Gateway connection.

 Please let us know if this does or does not correct the connectivity issue.